Welcome International Students

 This information is based on the most recent changes to the STEM OPT rules, effective from March 11, 2016, published by the U.S. Department of Homeland Security.

-• Duration: The STEM Extension will be for 24 months.
+- Duration: The STEM Extension will be for 24 months.

-• STEM Application Period: STEM applications may only be submitted when 90 days or fewer remain in the initial 12-Month OPT EAD.
+- STEM Application Period: STEM applications may only be submitted when 90 days or fewer remain in the initial 12-month OPT EAD.

-• Degrees Eligible for the STEM Extension .
+- Degrees Eligible for the STEM Extension .

-• Required Training Plan and Form I-983 : Requires significant responsibility of the employer to provide a training plan related to the field of study, and attestations to wages and compensation being commensurate with "similarly situated U.S. workers."
+- Required Training Plan and Form I-983 : Requires significant responsibility of the employer to provide a training plan related to the field of study, and attestations to wages and compensation being commensurate with "similarly situated U.S. workers."

-• Types of Employment Allowed: STEM-eligible employers must have e-Verify and EIN numbers and the student must have a "bona fide employer-employee relationship".
+- Types of Employment Allowed: STEM-eligible employers must have e-Verify and EIN numbers and the student must have a "bona fide employer-employee relationship".

-• Volunteer/unpaid, employment through employment agencies and self-employment are NOT allowed.
+- Volunteer/unpaid, employment through employment agencies and self-employment are NOT allowed.
 Other types of employment are also problematic — including multiple employer arrangements, sole proprietorships, employment through "temp" agencies, employment through consulting firm arrangements that provide labor for hire, and other relationships that do not constitute a bona fide employer-employee relationship.
 DHS confirms that students cannot qualify for STEM OPT extensions unless they will be bona fide employees of the employer signing the Training Plan, and the employer that signs the Training Plan must be the same entity that employs the student and provides the practical training experience.

-• Obligations for Students , Schools , and Employers : 6-Month validation reports, annual evaluations and submission of a new I-983 in case of material changes to the original I-983 are now required.
+- Obligations for Students , Schools , and Employers : 6-month validation reports, annual evaluations and submission of a new I-983 in case of material changes to the original I-983 are now required.
 Employers must agree to Department of Homeland Security site visits, as well as provide attestations to wages and working conditions.

-• Increased Unemployment: Students with 24-Month STEM Extensions may have up to 150 days of unemployment during the total OPT period including initial 12-Month and 24-Month STEM OPT period.
+- Increased Unemployment: Students with 24-month STEM Extensions may have up to 150 days of unemployment during the total OPT period including initial 12-month and 24-month STEM OPT period.

 Further Resources:

 F-1 students are eligible to do an internship with international organization (8 C.F.R. § 214.2(f)(9)(ii)(C).
 Examples of recognized international organizations include the United Nations, the World Bank, International Monetary Fund, World Health Organization etc. Student must consult International Recruitment and International Services to determine if the organization they intent to work at meets U.S. definition of International Organization.
-A student is eligible as soon as he or she is in F-1 status; there is no waiting period.
+A student is eligible as soon as they is in F-1 status; there is no waiting period.
 Employment does not have to be related to the student's field of study, but most international organizations usually hire students for positions in their field of study anyway.

 An F-1 student who has been offered employment by a recognized international organization must apply for employment authorization to United Citizenship and Immigration Services (USCIS.
 Employment can be full-time or part-time.
 However, the student must still be a full-time student and maintain F-1 student status.
-If approved, USCIS will send Employment Off-Campus page of Employment section.
+If approved, USCIS will send Employment Off Campus page of Employment section.

 Authorization Document (EAD) before a student begins employment.
 Please download the Internship with an International Organization Form (PDF) to find out more about the application procedure.